 Two MITO apprentices have been named 2017 CRA Apprentices of the Year at the annual Collision Repair Association conference in Rotorua.

-Sarah Campbell from Babbage and McCullough, Timaru, was awarded the 2017 Apprentice of the Year - Golden Gun.
+Sarah Campbell was awarded the 2017 Apprentice of the Year - Golden Gun.
 The judges were beyond impressed with Sarah’s passion, enthusiasm and commitment to her trade.
 Along with an impeccable eye for detail, Sarah displays a consistently high level of quality and professionalism in her work.

 An IAG scholarship recipient, Sarah has always had a keen interest in cars and the advancement of her skills and capabilities throughout her apprenticeship was thoroughly impressive.
 She approaches tasks with diligence and constantly goes the extra mile – her hard work surpassed only by her positive attitude.

 Sarah has previously volunteered at school career days, engaging with young people interested in a career in the industry – her honest, friendly and encouraging demeanour no doubt helping to inspire a new generation of young technicians.